hellogaray/hellogaray/README.md

 # Hello, World! 👋

-### I'm Leo, a soon-to-be CS graduate with a passion for creativity and technology.
+### I'm Leo, a CS graduate with a passion for creativity and technology.

 ---